SuppliedOrange/EmberKey/readme.md

 ## Introduction
-This application was tested on Python 3.7,9 <br>
 Application Name is a tool used to generate [hotkeys][1] that help with daily utility or simply for entertainment. *required rewrite

 [1]: <https://www.dictionary.com/browse/hotkey#:~:text=or%20hot%20key&text=an%20assigned%20key%20or%20sequence,Also%20called%20shortcut%2C%20keyboard%20shortcut%20.>  "hotkeys"